Are you struggling to choose the correct paint brush to suit your job? Read on to discover key advantages and uses for a wide range of brushes.

-- Comes with either a 1” or 2” diameter head, with seamless and stainless ferrule, and heavy-duty bolt on wooden, long reach handle attachment
+- Comes with either a 1” or 2” diameter head, with a seamless and stainless ferrule, and heavy-duty bolt-on wooden, long reach handle attachment

 - Ideal for use on sheds, lamp post and various hard to reach exterior painting work

 A basic, white bristle brush with untreated white wooden handles and nickel-plated rust-resistant ferrule.